dreamfactorysoftware/platform-wiki/setup-guide/common/Hosted-assets.md

-To simplify setting up and running Snowplow, the Snowplow Analytics team provide public hosting for some of the Snowplow sub-components.
-These hosted assets are publically available through Amazon Web Services (CloudFront and S3), and using them is free for Snowplow community members.
+To simplify setting up and running DreamFactory, the DreamFactory Analytics team provide public hosting for some of the DreamFactory sub-components.
+These hosted assets are publically available through Amazon Web Services (CloudFront and S3), and using them is free for DreamFactory community members.

-As we release new versions of these assets, we will leave old versions unchanged on their existing URLs - so you won't have to upgrade your own Snowplow installation unless you want to.
+As we release new versions of these assets, we will leave old versions unchanged on their existing URLs - so you won't have to upgrade your own DreamFactory installation unless you want to.

-**Disclaimer: While Snowplow Analytics Ltd will make every reasonable effort to host these assets, we will not be liable for any failure to provide this service.
-All of the hosted assets listed below are freely available via [our GitHub repository] [snowplow-repo] and you are encouraged to host them yourselves.**
+**Disclaimer: While DreamFactory Software, Inc. will make every reasonable effort to host these assets, we will not be liable for any failure to provide this service.
+All of the hosted assets listed below are freely available via [our GitHub repository] [dreamfactory-repo] and you are encouraged to host them yourselves.**

-The **current versions** of the assets hosted by the Snowplow Analytics team are as follows:
+The **current versions** of the assets hosted by the DreamFactory Analytics team are as follows:

 ## 1. Trackers